 Advantages to owning a Siberian Neva Masquerade include:

 Yes, we can deliver your kitten anywhere in the U.S., however, because kittens under 5 months are too young to ship via "cargo," they must be delivered via courier.
 A modest courier fee applies, plus round trip airfare to the destination.
+Payment for airfare is due immediately upon purchase of airline tickets, prior to the courier's departure to the destination.
 Kittens are available for adoption at 10 weeks old.

 *Waiting List / Reserve Policy: If no kittens are available, you may request to be added to the WAITING LIST for priority on the next litter of kittens.
 This requires a $250 deposit (refundable).
 If kittens are available, but not yet old enough to adopt, you may "reserve" a kitten with a deposit of $250 (refundable - up until kitten is 6 weeks old).
 Two rollovers allowed.